The Pussywillows: Appearances

 In December 1990, they played at the Funhouse in Bethlehem covering songs like Neil Diamond's "The Boat That I Row" and "My Baby Looks But He Don't Touch".
 In January 1991 with their backing band, which included guitarist Ward Dotson on guitar, Will Rigby on drums and Spike Priggen on bass, they played at the CBGB club in Bleecker Street, Manhattan.

 Later years

-Blake moved to LA and by 1991 was using the name April March.New York Rock: From the Rise of The Velvet Underground to the Fall of CBGB, By Steven Blush - Page 304 Lisa Jenio became a member of and bass player for Candypants and The Liquor Giants.
+Blake moved to LA and by 1991 was using the name April March.
+Lisa Jenio became a member of and bass player for Candypants and The Liquor Giants.

 The Pussywillows contributed background vocals to Ronnie Spector's 2003 album Something's Gonna Happen.
 They sang on "Communication", "For His Love", "Something's Gonna Happen" and "Whenever You're On My Mind" which were all Marshall Crenshaw compositions.